Skip to Content

 Also, keep in mind that once you cleaned your bearings you have to keep cleaning them regularly, preferably every 3 months if you skate all year.
 Skateboard maintenance is often overlooked but can save you quite some money.

-Never apply oil to dirty bearings to make them spin faster.
+Never apply oil on dirty bearings to make them spin faster.
 This is counterproductive and will push the existing dust and dirt deeper into your bearings.
 At first it might seem like the spin faster but it will ruin the performance in the end (been there).

 Let’s see what you need fist before you start cleaning your bearings.